okezieobi/order-processor/README.md

 - **Global Exception Filter**: A global exception filter is implemented in `src/common/filters/http-exception.filter.ts` and registered in `main.ts` to ensure consistent error handling.
 - **Authorization**: The `@Roles()` decorator and `RolesGuard` provide a mechanism for endpoint authorization, as seen in the `OrderController`.
 - **Efficient Queries**: The repository pattern is used, which is the correct place to implement efficient queries using Objection.js features like `withGraphFetched` or `joinEager` to prevent issues like the N+1 query problem.

+## API Documentation

+The project uses Swagger to provide API documentation.
+Once the application is running, you can access the Swagger UI at [http://localhost:3000/api](http://localhost:3000/api).

 ## Getting Started